Esri/data-collection-dotnet/docs/index.md

 You'll want to consider whether to enable or disable [editing](http://doc.arcgis.com/en/arcgis-online/manage-data/edit-features.htm) of your feature layers and tables.
 Specifically, a user is only able to edit features or records on layers whose backing table has editing enabled.
 This includes related records for features.
 For instance, if a feature whose backing table does permit editing has a related record backed by a table that does not have editing enabled, that related record layer cannot be edited by the app.

-#### Enable popup on feature layers and tables
+#### Enable pop-up on feature layers and tables

-The app relies on popup configurations to identify, view, and edit features and records.
-You'll want to consider whether to enable or disable [popups](https://doc.arcgis.com/en/arcgis-online/create-maps/configure-popups.htm#ESRI_SECTION1_9E13E02AABA74D5DA2DF1A34F7FB3C63) of your feature layers and tables.
-Only feature layers and tables that are popup-enabled can be identified or edited.
-Please note, you can have a scenario where you've enabled editing on a layer (as described above) but have disabled popups for the same layer and thus a user will not be able to edit this layer.
+The app relies on pop-up configurations to identify, view, and edit features and records.
+You'll want to consider whether to enable or disable [pop-ups](https://doc.arcgis.com/en/arcgis-online/create-maps/configure-popups.htm#ESRI_SECTION1_9E13E02AABA74D5DA2DF1A34F7FB3C63) of your feature layers and tables.
+Only feature layers and tables that are pop-up-enabled can be identified or edited.
+Please note, you can have a scenario where you've enabled editing on a layer (as described above) but have disabled pop-ups for the same layer and thus a user will not be able to edit this layer.

-#### Configure popup on feature layers and tables
+#### Configure pop-up on feature layers and tables

-For all layers with popups enabled, you'll want to consider how that popup is [configured](https://doc.arcgis.com/en/arcgis-online/create-maps/configure-popups.htm#ESRI_SECTION1_0505720B006E43C5B14837A353FFF9EC) for display and editing.
+For all layers with pop-ups enabled, you'll want to consider how that pop-up is [configured](https://doc.arcgis.com/en/arcgis-online/create-maps/configure-popups.htm#ESRI_SECTION1_0505720B006E43C5B14837A353FFF9EC) for display and editing.

-**Popup Title**
+**Pop-up Title**

-You can configure the popup title with a static string or formatted with attributes.
-The popup's title becomes the title of the popup containing view controller's navigation bar.
+You can configure the pop-up title with a static string or formatted with attributes.
+The pop-up's title becomes the title of the pop-up containing view controller's navigation bar.
 A succinct, descriptive title is recommended because some screen sizes are quite small.

-**Popup Display**
+**Pop-up Display**

-It is recommended to configure your popups such that their content's [display property](https://doc.arcgis.com/en/arcgis-online/get-started/view-popups.htm) is set to **a list of field attributes**.
+It is recommended to configure your pop-ups such that their content's [display property](https://doc.arcgis.com/en/arcgis-online/get-started/view-popups.htm) is set to **a list of field attributes**.
 Using this configuration allows you to designate the display order of that table's attributes.
-This is important because various visual representations of popups in the app are driven by the attributes display order.
+This is important because various visual representations of pop-ups in the app are driven by the attributes display order.

-> With the Configure Popup pane open, under Popup Contents the display property provides a drop down list of options, select **a list of field attributes**.
+> With the Configure Pop-up pane open, under Pop-up Contents the display property provides a drop down list of options, select **a list of field attributes**.

-**Popup Attributes**
+**Pop-up Attributes**

 Precedence is assigned to top-most attributes first (index 0) with the next precedence assigned to the subsequent attributes.
 Individual attributes can be configured as display, edit, both, or neither.

 > With the Configure Attributes window open, attributes can be re-ordered using the up and down arrows.

-Within the app, a popup view can be in display mode or edit mode and attributes configured as such are made available for display or edit.
+Within the app, a pop-up view can be in display mode or edit mode and attributes configured as such are made available for display or edit.

 These attributes' values are accompanied by a title label, which is configured by the attribute's field alias.
 It is recommended to configure the field alias with a label that is easily understood to represent what is contained by that field.